An Essay on William Langland’s Piers Plowman and the End of Constantinian Christianity

 The essay form that Aers has chosen for his book contributes to the effectiveness of the argument he develops in tandem with the structure of Langland’s poem: he sustains and tests his argument in a series of steps or “passus,” a Langlandian mode of proceeding.
 His essay unfolds an argument about medieval and early modern forms of Constantinian Christianity and reformation, and the way in which Langland's own vision of a secularizing, de-Christianizing late medieval church draws him toward the idea of a church of “fools,” beyond papacy, priesthood, hierarchy, and institutions.
 For Aers, Langland opens up serious diachronic issues concerning Christianity and culture.
 His essay includes a brief summary of the poem and modern translations alongside the original medieval English.
 It will challenge specialists on Langland's poem and supply valuable resources of thought for anyone who continues to struggle with the church of today.

-David Aers is James B. Duke Professor of English and Historical Theology with appointments in both the English Department and in the Divinity School at Duke University.
+David Aers is the James B. Duke Professor of English at Duke University.

 “As a biblical scholar and historian of ancient Christianity, I knew next to nothing about Piers Plowman before reading David Aers’s completely accessible book, but I feel I have learned a huge amount from it.
 This magisterial and powerful exposition is certainly informative about a period of pre-Reformation English religious and political history not well known to many of us.
 But it is also timely for today.
 The book demonstrates how relevant Piers Plowman is, at least in Aers’s interpretation, for current epistemology, ecclesiology, politics, and religion.” ~Dale Martin, Woolsey Professor of Religious Studies, Yale University